Mouseworld-Lab/NDT-Prototype/docs/README.md

 sudo ip link set vxlan-1 up
 ```

-Once you have configured the connection between the machines, you can continue with the guide to proceed with the deployment of the Demo [demo](/README.md)
+Once you have configured the connection between the machines, you can continue with the guide to proceed with the scenario [deployment](/README.md#scenario-deployment-on-machines-with-kne-and-l2s-m)